Projects in Progress

 Dr. Carter-Sowell received the 2016 Carolyn Payton Early Career Publication Award, sponsored by the American Psychological Association, Division 35, Section I, for a theoretically based, peer-reviewed publication that demonstrates creativity and distinguishes itself as making a major contribution to deepening the understanding of the psychology of Black Women.

-Welcome Jericka Battle, from Conway, Arkansas to Texas A&M University
+Welcome Jericka Battle, from Desoto, TX to Texas A&M University

-Jericka Battle is joining our research group as of the 2016 – 2017 academic year.
-She is a recipient of the Texas A&M University Office of Graduate and Professional Studies Diversity Fellowship.
-Jericka received her B. A. from Hendrix College in May 2016.
+Jericka Battle, Graduate Student in the TAMU Social Psychology Program, is joining our research group as of the 2016 – 2017 academic year.
+Jericka is a recipient of the Texas A&M University Office of Graduate and Professional Studies Diversity Fellowship.
+She received her B. A. from Hendrix College in May 2016.